 The combination of set, props and sound effects (also made by the off-stage actor, designed in collaboration with Nick Williams) transforms the stage space effectively into a park, workshop, tent, shower, bus stop and rocky hill top, suggesting the versatility of the play’s writing as well as its performers’.
 Walton’s acting in particular was striking for its commitment to his imagined surroundings, causing concern for his welfare at times when jumping from table to table, sometimes toppling (deliberately) from a standing height on top of the set design where he could easily touch the lighting riggings.
 The choreography and movement direction of Geoff Hopson effectively evoked and exaggerated the growing angst of Walton’s character as he came closer to meeting the birds.

 This original play is quirky to say the least; choice scenes include Elliot opening dozens of books to find brightly coloured feathers falling out of them, and a fantastic performance from Moffatt as Lucy as she acts out a gang shooting, with slow motion effects thrown in.
 It may not suit everyone’s theatrical taste, but it’s a highly original approach to narration and techniques employed in setting the stage making for an interesting show.

-Lucy and the Hawk is playing at Ovalhouse Upstairs until 27th October, Tues-Sat 8pm.
+Lucy and the Hawk is at Ovalhouse Upstairs until 27th October 2012, Tues-Sat 8pm.
 For further information or to book visit the theatre’s website here.